 Country Focus on Renewable Energy

-The “National Concept for Transition to a Green Economy up to 2050” has been approved in Kazakhstan in 2013 and this concept established the principles of the green economy as a future development path.
+The “National Concept for Transition to a Green Economic up to 2050” has been approved in Kazakhstan in 2013.
+This concept established the principles of the green economy as a future development path.
 Kazakhstan aims renewable energy (RE) to reach 50% of its power mix by 2050, with intermediate targets of 3% by 2020, 6% by 2025 and 10% by 2030.
 One of the main instruments to attract the required investments will be the renewable energy auctions mechanism launched in May 2018.
 Kazakhstan may receive support to reach their renewable energy objectives by the European Commission, which can mobilize upon request specific technical assistance under the EU Technical Assistance Facility for Sustainable Energy.

 Current Renewable Energy Market Situation

-Currently in Kazakhstan are working 89 renewable energy power plants in operation with an installed capacity of 1,022.1 MW, including 19 wind, 30 solar, 37 hydro power and 3 bio power plants.
-This year 20 renewable power plants with a capacity of 476.55 MW were commissioned by the end November.
-Until the end of 2019 one solar photovoltaic power plant located in the Zhalagash district of the Kyzylorda region with 28 MW capacity is expected to start commercial operation.
+Currently in Kazakhstan are working 89 renewable energy power plants in operation with an installed capacity of 1,022.1 MW, including 19 wind, 30 solar, 37 hydropower and 3 bio power plants.
+This year 20 renewable power plants with a capacity of 476.55 MW were commissioned by the end of November.
+Until the end of 2019, one solar photovoltaic power plant located in the Zhalagash district of the Kyzylorda region with 28 MW capacity is expected to start commercial operation.

 Therefore, at the end of 2019, 90 renewable energy power plants with a capacity exceeding 1 GW will be operational in the country.
 Looking at statistics data, in 2019, the installed renewable energy capacity in Kazakhstan doubled: from 531 MW in 2018 to 1,050 MW in 2019.

 Future Renewable Energy Market Trends